-My research draws on the history of political philosophy and normative political theory to analyze issues in conflict and peace studies.
+My research draws on the intellectual traditions of political thought, in and beyond the West, to critically revisit core concepts and analyze contested issues in conflict and peace studies.
 I also explore the intersections of religion and politics, as well as political ideologies in East Asia.
-My peer-reviewed articles have appeared in—and one is forthcoming from—journals such as Polity, the European Journal of Political Theory, The Review of Politics, the Journal of International Political Theory, The Korean Review of Political Thought, International Politics, the Oxford Research Encyclopedia of International Studies, and the Journal of Religious Ethics.
+My peer-reviewed articles have appeared in journals such as European Journal of Political Theory, International Politics, Journal of International Political Theory, Journal of Religious Ethics, Polity, and The Review of Politics.
 My book manuscript, Arendtian Peace, is currently under external peer review at a university press.

 Formerly a soldier, seminarian, and NGO worker, I emphasize the close relationship between theoretical ideas and the real world of politics in my teaching.
 Before coming to Middlebury, I taught in the Department of Politics at Oberlin College.